CV

 SOLO EXHIBITIONS

-EXHIBITIONS
+GROUP EXHIBITIONS

-2023 Agitator Gallery, Chicago, Home Not Home
+2023: Agitator Gallery, Chicago, IL, Home Not Home

-2023 Chicago Art Department, Chicago, On Mending
+2023: Chicago Art Department, Chicago, IL, On Mending

-2021 Weinberg Newton Gallery, Chicago, Experimental Makers
+2021: Weinberg Newton Gallery, Chicago, IL, Experimental Makers

-2021 The Martin, Chicago, Return
+2021: The Martin, Chicago, IL, Return

-2021 Rostrum, Chicago, 312 Event
+2021: Rostrum, Chicago, IL, 312 Event

-2019 Sullivan Galleries, Chicago, BFA Show
+2019: Sullivan Galleries, Chicago, IL, BFA Show

 PUBLIC EVENTS

-2023 Chinese American Museum, Chicago, Adoptee Identity Are We Asian American Too?
+2023: Chinese American Museum, Chicago, Adoptee Identity Are We Asian American Too?

 Panel conversation with Joy Messinger, Danae Kovac, and Sarah Whyte as both speaker and moderator.

-2023 Gallery 400 Lecture Rooms UIC, Chicago, Is the Humanitarian a Hero or a Villain
+2023: Gallery 400 Lecture Rooms UIC, Chicago, Is the Humanitarian a Hero or a Villain

 Panel conversation with Mark Hagland, Joy Messinger, Madeleine Fine, and Sarah Whyte as both speaker and moderator.
+Funded by the Provost Graduate Research Award.

-2023 Woman’s Leadership Resource Center (WLRC) UIC, Chicago, Artist-Activists Reimagining Justice
+2023: Woman’s Leadership Resource Center (WLRC) UIC, Chicago, Artist-Activists Reimagining Justice

 Panel conversation with Ashlyey Dequilla and Ramona Gupta as the moderator.

-2021 Weinberg Newton Gallery, Chicago, Experimental Makers Workshop
+2021: Weinberg Newton Gallery, Chicago, Experimental Makers Workshop

 Experimental Makers Workshop: Community Event encourages visitors to interact with the garments constructed in the workshop by artists.
 The event welcomes visitors to screen-print their own t-shirts with an exclusive design created by Whyte, Couch, and Lefthand.

-2019 Chicago, Potluck: The Curatorial Parties
+2019: Chicago, Potluck: The Curatorial Parties

 Potluck: The Curatorial Parties is a student-run gathering encouraging emerging artists to talk about and display their work.

-2019 Columbus Drive Building, Chicago, SENIOR EXPO
+2019: Columbus Drive Building, Chicago, SENIOR EXPO

 SENIOR EXPO is a weeklong exhibition of curated displays, student selections, and site-specific installations by The School of the Art Institute of Chicago (SAIC) graduating seniors enrolled in Capstone courses.

-2018 Chicago Athletic Association Hotel, Chicago, Chicago Artist Book Fair
+2018: Chicago Athletic Association Hotel, Chicago, Chicago Artist Book Fair

-Chicago Artist Book Fair is a showcasing of an emerging international group of over 125 arts publishers, small presses, book artists, comic artists, zine-makers, and printmakers.
+Chicago Artist Book Fair is a showcasing of an emerging international group of over 125 arts publishers, small presses, book artists, comic artists, zine-makers, and printmakers

-2023 Woman’s Leadership Resource Center (WLRC) UIC, Chicago, What is the Asian American Adoptee
+2023: Woman’s Leadership Resource Center (WLRC) UIC, Chicago, What is the Asian American Adoptee

 Diaspora

-2022 Evanston Art Center, Evanston, What Color Am I?
+2022: Evanston Art Center, Evanston, What Color Am I?
 Exploring Transnational Adoption

 RESIDENCIES

-2022 Chicago Art Department, Chicago, On Mending with Silvia Inés Gonzalez
+2022: Chicago Art Department, Chicago, On Mending with Silvia Inés Gonzalez

 During a two-and-a-half-month period, participants reflect on practices rooted in activism, abolition, organizing, and healing praxis.
 Researching how artistic interventions take form to combat systems of trauma to then produce a series of skill-share opportunities, art objects, and/or experiences geared at engaging the larger public in a culminating exhibition.
 Artists receive a $500 micro-grant to support their participation in the Think Tank.

-2021 Weinberg Newton Gallery, Chicago, Experimental Makers Workshop Residency with Joseph Lefthand and Isaac Couch
+2021: Weinberg Newton Gallery, Chicago, Experimental Makers Workshop Residency with Joseph Lefthand and Isaac Couch

-During a two-and-a-half-month period this residency places a strong emphasis on cultivating a progressive and intuitive working process through the use of embodied practice and mindful self-awareness, the three artists are constructing garments that they will activate through a series of performances.
+During a two-and-a-half-month period, this residency places a strong emphasis on cultivating a progressive and intuitive working process through the use of embodied practice and mindful self-awareness.
+The three artists are constructing garments that they will activate through a series of performances.

-2021 Hyde Park Art Center, Chicago, Bridge Program
+2021: Hyde Park Art Center, Chicago, Bridge Program

-The Bridge Program is a competitively juried program that fosters generative dialogue among a select group of artists, in a seminar-style course designed to push your artistic practice.
+The Bridge Program is a competitively juried program that fosters generative dialogue among a select group of artists in a seminar-style course designed to push your artistic practice.

 COLLECTIONS

-2018 Joan Flasch Artists’ Book Collection, Chicago, Artist Book “Dear Stranger”
+2018: Joan Flasch Artists’ Book Collection, Chicago, Artist Book “Dear Stranger”

 The Joan Flasch Artists' Book Collection is one of SAIC's most popular Special Collections.
 It was officially named and established in 1989 as a separate entity within the John M. Flaxman Library.
 Today it exceeds 6,000 artworks, complemented by extensive reference materials.